-Note: Trimming catheter may lead to precipitation from the infusion of incompatible drugs since the exit ports may no longer be staggered.
+Note: Trimming catheter may lead to precipitation from the infusion of incompatible drugs since the exit ports (where provided) may no longer be staggered.

-- 5. Retract contamination guard. - The catheter is marked to identify desired amount of catheter to be trimmed and length of catheter that remains (refer to Figure 2).
+- 5. Retract contamination guard. - Blue FlexTip® Catheters are marked to identify desired amount of catheter to be trimmed and length of catheter that remains (refer to Figure 2).